 Now let’s keep our fingers crossed that these winds finally start to shut down.
 Once the waters clear up, there is not reason for good action to return.

 Like it or not, state and federal circle hook gear restrictions will eventually become law with more species.
 It’s time to learn about circle hooks and perfect your technique fishing with them.
-While this is mainly focused around circle hooks and striped bass fishing, a lot of the ideas can be used for others.
+While this is mainly focused around circle hooks and striped bass fishing, a lot of the ideas can be applied to circle hooks with regard other species.
+This is Part 2 of a three part blog series.
+Check Out Part 1

 Because circle hooks require a different approach, a lot of anglers need time to get comfortable.
 But like anything else, practice and learning from others is the best way to fast track your way to success.
 This article is for anglers who have never fished a circle hook before.
 And hopefully it also helps anglers who have some circle hook fishing experience too.
 Let’s start with the basics and go from there.